 Note: EnterPIN accepts 2 arguments.
-The second one is the flag to indicate masking of PIN digits as it is typed in the PIN entry field.
+The second is a flag indicating the masking of PIN digits as it is typed in the PIN entry field.
 PrintReceipt also has 2 arguments.

-If you notice the flow above, this is a typical transaction flow.
+Please note that the flow above is typical of the transaction flow.
 You could use the entire flow as a “transaction test template” for various test cases.
 This is how you make the generation of test steps and test inputs easy for the testers.

 From this article, you would have figured out that developing a code-less or script-less automation framework is a challenging and equally interesting task.